• Skip to primary navigation

 Instant Pot acorn squash in a dish.

-Acorn squash is a winter squash that has a tough, thick exterior skin that is dark green color.
+Acorn squash is a winter squash that has a thick tough skin that is dark green color.
 Sometimes there are patches of orange on these smaller-sized winter squashes.

 A whit edish with mashed acorn squash that has been cooked in the Instant Pot.

-Today I'm going to teach you how I make Instant Pot acorn squash that is a little on the sweet side.
+Today I'm going to teach you how easy it is to make a whole acorn squash in the Instant Pot.

 Prepping The Instant Pot Acorn Squash